A detainee is dead after officials say a shooter fired ‘indiscriminately’ at a Texas ICE facility. Here’s what we know

 Who are the victims?

-DHS says the three detainees were shot while in a van in the sally port, a fortified exit commonly found in prisons and on military bases.
+DHS said they were shot while in a van in the sally port – a fortified exit commonly found in prisons and on military bases.

 One of the injured detainees is a Mexican national, according to a statement from Mexico’s Ministry of Foreign Affairs.